Financial Planning Division

 The Mayor must submit the Recommended Budget to Council no less than 60 days prior to each fiscal year.
 The budget must include operating and capital expenditures accompanied by revenues.
 Once Council reviews and adjusts the budget.
 There are a series of hearings that are advertised for public comment.
 The budget and millage rate ordinances are approved upon the Second Reading.
 They must be approved by July 1.
 In June, we load the new budget into the accounting software, and after the new Fiscal Year begins, we must prepare the Final budget document for Submission to GFOA to be submitted within 90 days of approval of the budget (late September).
 In October, the process begins again.

 Our Budget Book has received the GFOA's (Government Finance Officers Association's) Distinguished Budget Presentation Award annually since 1992.

-- FY21 »» Recommended Operating Budget Book
+- FY21 »» Operating and CIP Budget Book

 - FY20 »» Operating and CIP Budget Book

 - FY19 »» Operating Budget Book and CIP Budget Book